-17.7 Markets
+16.8 Markets

-The uranium commodity markets are volatile, and have ranged from a high of USD138/lb of $U_3O_8$ in June of 2007, to a present day spot price of USD41.75/lb on July 19, 2010 (The Ux Consulting Company, LLC).
+The uranium commodity markets are volatile, and have ranged from a high of USD138/lb of $U_3O_8$ in June of 2007, to a present day spot price of USD40.75/lb on May 31, 2010 (www.uranium.info).
 Due to the increased focus on nuclear energy, and the potential for uranium supply issues related to expansion of the industry, long-term contract prices are higher than the spot price.
-Long-term contact prices as of July 2010 are at approximately USD60/lb $U_3O_8$ , with each contract having some variance due to individual pricing terms and potential for adjustment over the sales period.
+Long-term contact prices as of May 2010 are at approximately USD60.00/lb $U_3O_8$ , with each contract having some variance due to individual pricing terms and potential for adjustment over the sales period.
 Given the high variability of uranium sales price, and potential for large swings, the sales price is a concern of the economic analysis.

-17.8 Contracts
+16.9 Contracts